dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-dcm2jpg/README.md

                               - yes: include the ICC Profile specified in the DICOM image, otherwise the sRGB ICC profile
-                              - srgb: transform original pixels to sRGB color space and include sRGB ICC profile
+                              - srgb: include sRGB ICC profile and transform original pixels to sRGB color space if an ICC Profile is specified in the DICOM image
-                              - adobergb: transform original pixels to Adobe RGB color space and include Adobe RGB ICC profile
+                              - adobergb: include Adobe RGB ICC profile and transform original pixels to Adobe RGB color space
-                              - rommrgb: transform original pixels to ROMM RGB color space and include ROMM RGB ICC profile)
+                              - rommrgb: include ROMM RGB ICC profile and transform original pixels to ROMM RGB color space
+                              By default, include no ICC profile, but transform original pixels to sRGB color
-                              Only include ICC profile if one is specified in the DICOM image by default.
+                              space if an ICC Profile is specified in the DICOM image.
     --lsE                     list available Image Writers for specified output image format
     --lsF                     list supported output image formats